Introduction from our current Chair, Sue Key

 SI:Milton Keynes seeks to improve the lives of women and girls by initiating, supporting and promoting programmes leading to social and economic empowerment

-We have a core strength of long-term members showing their commitment and support for Soroptimist International and their work to support our five local charities –
+We have a core strength of long-term members showing their commitment and support for Soroptimist International and their work to support the following local charities –

-Works for Us (now part of CAB MK),
+Works for Us (now part of Citizens Advice MK),

 Between 2015 and 2018 we focused on educational awareness training by: